randych-gilad/postgres-manage/README.md

 # Bash sucks
-## I've written it in Lua because I'm a gangster.
+## I've written this monstrosity in Lua because I'm a gangster.